aboldguess/KeeperOfTime/README.md

 Tasks now support optional start and end dates.
 When creating a task under a work package you can specify when the work is scheduled to begin and finish.
 These dates are visible throughout the admin dashboards to aid basic project planning.

+Projects, work packages and tasks can also record a budget of planned hours.
+When adding new items through the admin interface simply enter the expected hours and the value will be displayed alongside actual hours booked.

 ## Development

 Changes to the database schema can be handled via `Flask-Migrate` using the helper script `database_migrate_tool.py`.